Isaac Newton: Death

-Newton died in his sleep in London on 20 March 1727 (NS 31 March 1727).
-He was given a ceremonial funeral, attended by nobles, scientists, and philosophers, and was buried in Westminster Abbey among kings and queens.
-He was the first scientist to be buried in the abbey.
+Newton died in his sleep in London on 20 March 1727 (NS 31 March 1727), aged 84.
+Newton was given a state funeral—the first in England for someone recognized primarily for intellectual achievement.
+The Lord Chancellor, two dukes, and three earls bore his pall, with most of the Royal Society following.
+His body lay in state in Westminster Abbey for eight days before burial in the nave.
+Newton was the first scientist to be buried in the abbey.
 Voltaire may have been present at his funeral.
+Newton's death received sizable attention in the contemporary press.
+Several gazettes announced his death, while The Political State of Great Britain devoted three pages to praising his achievements and described him as "the greatest of Philosophers, and the Glory of the British Nation."
+Poet James Thomson's "Poem Sacred to the Memory of Sir Isaac Newton" also went through five editions before the end of the year.
 A bachelor, he had divested much of his estate to relatives during his last years, and died intestate.
 His papers went to John Conduitt and Catherine Barton.

 Shortly after his death, a plaster death mask was moulded of Newton.
-It was used by Flemish sculptor John Michael Rysbrack in making a sculpture of Newton.
+It was used by the Flemish sculptor John Michael Rysbrack in making a sculpture of Newton.
 It is now held by the Royal Society.

 Newton's hair was posthumously examined and found to contain mercury, probably resulting from his alchemical pursuits.
 Mercury poisoning could explain Newton's eccentricity in late life.